 y(t)=4sin(10πt)y(t) = 4 \sin(10\pi t)

-Assume yy is measured in centimeters and tt in seconds.
+with yy in centimeters and tt in seconds.

-In this standard form, the number in front of the sine function gives the amplitude, so
+In the standard form, the number in front of the sine function gives the amplitude, so

 A=4 cmA = 4\ \mathrm{cm}

-To find the frequency, compare the expression with the standard form
+To find the frequency, compare with the standard form

 y(t)=Asin(2πft)y(t) = A \sin(2\pi f t)